 - Disinfection is where the bad bacteria are eliminated. - They are usually either killed or inactivated in one of two ways. - Sometimes, chemicals such as chlorine are added to the water to destroy the disease-causing bacteria and viruses.
-This is similar to what is done in swimming pools to keep the water clean. - The second method is using ultraviolet light. - Ultraviolet (or UV) light, when emitted into the water as it goes by, can also destroy or inactivate bacteria or viruses.
-(Show the picture on the front of a UV system.) - Why is it important to eliminate these organisms before the water goes back into the environment? - Because you might be swimming in that water - Because you might be drinking that water at some point in the future - Because it prevents the spread of disease - After disinfection, the clean water is finally ready to go back into the environment.
+This is similar to what is done in swimming pools to keep the water clean. - The second method is using ultraviolet light. - Ultraviolet (or UV) light, when emitted into the water as it goes by, can also destroy or inactivate bacteria or viruses. - Why is it important to eliminate these organisms before the water goes back into the environment? - Because you might be swimming in that water - Because you might be drinking that water at some point in the future - Because it prevents the spread of disease - After disinfection, the clean water is finally ready to go back into the environment.
 This water, after all of these treatment steps, is called effluent.

-Solids Handling
+Slide 16: Solids Handling